paprikodlak/LMDS/README.md

 # LMDS Stack

 <b>Linux Media Delivery System Stack based on Docker for Raspberry Pi</b>
-Originally @GreenFrogSB, then modified using the lessons learned while deploying it on the Raspberry Pi 4 8GB
+Originally <a href="https://github.com/GreenFrogSB/">GreenFrogSB</a>, then modified using the lessons learned while deploying it on the Raspberry Pi 4 8GB

 ## My own deploy strategy